-Ontario Regulation 612/00 School Councils and Parent Involvements Committees
+Ontario Regulation 612/00 School Councils and Parent Involvement Committees

 - Parents in Partnership: A Parent Engagement Policy for Ontario Schools (2010)

 - Section 43(b) of Ontario Regulation 612/00 requires parent involvement committees to make by-laws relating to eight areas.
-These bylaws were passed by PIC on September 23, 2014.
+These bylaws were originally passed by PIC on September 23, 2014 and are updated regularly.

 - Board Policy 4005, Procurement